ilias-chatzistefanidis/HetNets-steering/README.md

 # ML-based Traffic Steering for Heterogeneous Ultra-dense beyond-5G Networks

+## Hint: To run the code we recomment the following steps:

+- Go to the **Notebook** folder of this repo.
+- Upload the Bi_LSTM.ipynb notebook on the Google Colab notebooks (https://colab.research.google.com/)
+- (Optional) We recommend changing the runtime type to utilize a TPU or GPU Hardware accelerator (if available).
+This step will substantially decrease the training time of the model.
+- Just execute the notebook's cells serially.
+The notebook fetches the data directly from this repo with a URL link.

+## Info

 This repo contains the data and code that are used to develop intelligent smart steering in heterogeneous ultra-dense beyond-5G networks.
 We use the following network topology:

 ![alt text](https://raw.githubusercontent.com/ilias-chatzistefanidis/HetNets-steering/main/Figures/network-topology.png)